 Spectrum handoff for the mobile WSO:

 WSOs may require switching to another channel or frequency range as they move.
 This is because the white space spectrum availability depends on the time and the location.
 At a given instant of time, the channel available at the current location may not be available at the next location.
 Hence, spectrum handoff is required to avoid interference to the primary users.
-This results in interruptions in communications and dropped packets and hence poor user experience.

 Recourse reconfiguration for the neighbor WSOs: